Win Tickets To The Crazy Beverage Bash

 It’s the Crazy Beverage Bash!
 This will not be like any other beverage festival.
 Come down and participate in raffles, giveaways, games, live music, Bloody Mary contest, beer, spirits, wine, and so much more.
 Check out the latest Ski and Snowboard equipment at one of the onsite Vendors as well.
 Taste many of the food options supplied by food trucks from all over the state.
 Any food choice will be a good one!

-Tickets are on sale Friday May 5th at 10am at MountSouthington.com or CrazyBashes.com, but we want you to win them with 96.5 TIC!
+Tickets are on sale now at MountSouthington.com or CrazyBashes.com, but you can Enter To Win a pair of tickets below!

-Listen for your chance to call-in with Gina J all this week.
-When you hear the cue to call, dial 860-247-9696 and you could win a pair of tickets to see the Crazy Beverage Bash!

 **MUST BE 21+**